SPIRE instrument and calibration web pages

 The best source of information for reducing SPIRE Photometer data is the SPIRE Data Reduction Guide

-available through the HIPE help.
+available as a standalone hyperlink document as well as through the HIPE help.
 This runs through the User Pipeline scripts step by step, describes several other Useful Scripts, and offers advice for specific issues that might be encountered.

 Data Processing Issues